lee-zhg/istio101/workshop/exercise-0/README.md

     ![access-cluster](../README_images/access-cluster.png)

+1. The section `After your cluster provisions, gain access` on your Kubernetes cluster window, provides commands to login to your IBM Cloud account and connect to your IKS cluster.

-1. In the above terminal window, complete all steps in the section `After your cluster provisions, gain access` on your Kubernetes cluster window, including
+1. In the above terminal window, complete all steps in the section `After your cluster provisions, gain access`, including

     - Log in to your IBM Cloud account.
 Include the --sso option if using a federated ID.
     - Download the kubeconfig files for your cluster.
     - Set the KUBECONFIG environment variable.

+    > Note: Don't forget to `Step 3.
+Set the KUBECONFIG environment variable.` Otherwise, you won't connect to your Kubernetes cluster.

 1. Verify the connection to IBM Cloud and IKS cluster.